VictoriaMetrics/VictoriaMetrics/docs/data-ingestion/Alloy.md

 ## Collect Node Exporter data locally and send it to VictoriaMetrics with bearer authentication (token)

-This is same as the first config but adds the `bearer_token` parameter
+This is the same as the first config but adds the `bearer_token` parameter

 ```Alloy
 prometheus.exporter.unix "nodeexporter" {}